Culture

 According to Entrepreneur magazine, some signs of employee unhappiness include:

 There are many ways to address and create happiness.
 The United Arab Emirates, for example, has a dedicated Minister of State for Happiness overseeing a "National Programme for Happiness and Positivity."
-Now, you may not be able to create a position solely dedicated to managing employee happiness, but you can do something equally as powerful, at little to no cost.
+Now, you may not be able to create a position solely dedicated to managing employee happiness, but you can do something equally as powerful at little to no cost.

 To be clear, happiness as an organizational value does not mean employees "must be happy."
 It means that happiness is valued, whether it's an employee, manager, or customer.
 What's more, if you consider some of the more common organizational values, happiness would not be out of place.
-For example, "respect," "trust," "passion," and "caring" are all in the top 20 corporate values in the United States.
+For example, "respect," "trust," "passion," and"caring" are all in the top 20 corporate values in the United States.

-Identifying happiness as a value is the first step towards enjoying all of the benefits a happy workforce can produce.
+Identifying happiness as a value is the first step towards enjoying all the benefits a happy workforce can produce.
 According to Annie Mckee, author of "How to Be Happy at Work," there are three things that employees need to be happy and engaged:

-Identifying happiness as a core organizational value will help encourage managers to prioritize the three points above, as well as your employees’ well-being in general.
+Identifying happiness as a core organizational value will encourage managers to prioritize the three points above, as well as their employees’ well-being in general.
 At the end of the day, organizational values shape culture, and in the words of Zappos.com CEO Tony Hsiesh, “If you get the culture right, most of the other stuff will just take care of itself.”

-Here are a few more TED Talks to inspire you and make you smile today – share with your network and make someone’s day!
+Here are a few more TED Talks to inspire you and make you smile today – share with your network and make someone’s day:

 Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
 Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.